-B. If the motor has proper high voltage as identified above (If the Motor Is Not Running #1), proper low voltage to a programmed terminal and is not operating, the motor has failed and will require replacement.
+B. If the motor has proper high voltage as identified above (If the Motor Is Not Running #1 on page 27), proper low voltage to a programmed terminal and is not operating, the motor has failed and will require replacement.